11 Species of Woodpeckers in Indiana

 When it is time for eggs to hatch, both parents take care of the chicks and teach them what they need to know about living off natural resources.

-The acorn woodpecker species is considered near threatened because many people cut down trees without thinking about what kind of habitat it provides for these birds.
+The acorn woodpecker species is considered near threatened because many people cut down trees without considering what kind of habitat it provides for these birds.

 Leave a Reply